geoscixyz/em/content/physical_properties/electrical_conductivity/index.rst

    Flow of charges under an applied electric field.

 .. note::
-    Chargeabilty is often listed as an independent physical property (such as density, magnetic suspectibilty) and we will continue with that in this EM resource.
+    Chargeability is often listed as an independent physical property (such as density, magnetic susceptibility) and we will continue with that in this EM resource.
 It is however, just an element that is necessary in order to provide a complete description of electrical conductivity.